DOYLE GOBEL ENHANCES HIS SCULPTURE BUSINESS WITH PLASMACAM CUTTING SYSTEM

 Now Gobel saves a lot of time using a CNC plasma cutter.
 Once one sculpture is done, he has all the needed parts programmed into the computer ready to cut.
 “The time factor is getting better with each piece I produce.
 Like a bald eagle I produced with a six-foot wingspan.
 The first one took six months, and the fourth one only took six weeks.”

-The article below was published by FF Journal magazine July/August 2005 to describe how Doyle Gobel uses the PlasmaCAM in his business:
+The article below was published in FF Journal magazine to describe how Doyle Gobel uses the PlasmaCAM in his business: